Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 After doing the all steps above and testing the payment methods with your test accounts, then when you are ready to go live, you need to do the following steps described as [testing the integration](https://docs.adyen.com/checkout/components-web/#testing-your-integration).

 Additionally, follow the official Adyen [integration checklist](https://docs.adyen.com/development-resources/integration-checklist) to ensure you have a complete implementation into Adyen.

+# Manual Capture
+By default, payments are captured immediately after authorisation.
+For payment methods that support separate authorisation and capture, you also have the option to capture the payment later, for example only after the goods have been shipped.
+This allows you to cancel the payment in case of any issues with the shipment.

+If you need to explicitly request a capture for each payment please follow our [manual capture documentation](./ManualCapture.md).

+# Cancel or refund
+If you want to return the funds to your shopper, but are not certain whether the payment has been captured or not, use the Cancel or Refund functionality.

+This will either:

+- [**Cancel**](CancelRefundPayment.md#cancel-or-refund-a-payment) - cancel the authorisation on an uncaptured payment.
+- [**Refund**](CancelRefundPayment.md#cancel-or-refund-a-payment) - refund a payment back to the shopper.

 # Bad Practices
 - **Never delete or un-assign** created payment objects during checkout from the cart.
 If required — clean up unused/obsolete payment objects by another asynchronous process instead.